 hike description: OregonHikers.org: Boulder Ridge to Huckleberry Mountain Hike

-The Boulder Ridge Trail begins at the Wildwood Recreation Site in Welches, Oregon (Northwest Forest Pass required).
+The Boulder Ridge Trail begins at the Wildwood Recreation Site in Welches, Oregon.
 As soon as you park, you can hear the rushing water of the Salmon River.
 The trail begins with a bridge over the river, then goes through a flat section of super green forest.
 At a second sign board for the Boulder Ridge hike, the trail heads up the ridge via switchbacks.
-In the winter, there’s a seasonal waterfall that you have to walk through (see my post from January 2018), but on this day it was a small trickle of water next to the trail.
+In the winter, there’s a seasonal waterfall that you have to walk through, but on this day it was a small trickle of water next to the trail.

 After 1.75 miles, the trail enters the Salmon-Huckleberry Wilderness.
 Beargrass, rhododendrons and Oregon grape line the trail in places.